Strathcona-Tweedsmuir School: Lindy Zhai, Brennan Cowley Adam, Bishneet Singh

 October 18, 2019 - Get Started!
 (Registration Deadline)

 SAS Programming, CISCO Academy Python Pandas, and open source data analysis courses and tools – choose one you will learn and use

 Covering entrepreneurial innovations, Overleaf, Cisco Python, R, SAS, and Tableau.
 To access the workshops (which are available from the start of the challenge), students use JupyterHub, a cloud-based platform provided by Callysto, or download the software directly to their computer.

 Organize and plan your project

 We recruited a good number of industry experts who are willing to mentor student teams.
-Based on the team choice of data tools we will help to find mentors from amongst the data analytics and scholarly publishing companies/ community.
+Based on your team’s choice of data tools, we will match you with mentors from the data analytics and scholarly publishing community.

-The finalists (top 10 teams) will be announced!
+The finalists (top teams per location) will be announced!